The Difference in SBA 504 Commercial Real Estate Loan and SBA 7(A) Loans

 SBA 504 versus SBA 7(a)

-The 7(a) loan also comes under an SBA program to provide financial assistance to small businesses.
+The SBA 7a Commercial Real Estate loan also comes under an SBA program to provide financial assistance to small businesses.
 It is intended to help you invest in expansion or renovation, the addition of new facilities, purchase of equipment or fixtures, or to use as working capital or for inventory growth.
 This is essentially a loan for working capital.
 This loan can be as much as $5.0 million

 Comparing the terms